ciao-group/coupled-sim-ciao/README.md

 - DirectX11

+- vJoy

 ---

-## Environment Setup
+## Environment

 The simulator replicates a realistic urban environment, integrating roads, buildings, trees, and animated pedestrians.
 The non-playable characters (NPCs) exhibit a range of behaviors including walking, resting, and interacting to help create a dynamic and immersive scene.
-This environment provides a great platform for exploration, testing, and observing real-world behaviors.

 | Key Components    | Description                                           |
 |------------------|-------------------------------------------------------|